StackeredSAS/AMAnDe/CONTRIBUTING.md

 Otherwise, minor changes such as title colors/bold etc. will not be accepted.

 ## Do you intend to add a new feature or change an existing one?
 Please open a pull request with a precise description.
-Do not forget adding any relevant link (documentation etc.)
+Do not forget to add any relevant link (documentation etc.)

-Be careful, any modification must be validated via unit tests or meet the unit tests already developed.
+Be careful, any modification must be validated via new unit tests or meet the unit tests already implemented.
-Do not forget to add unit tests to your pull request
+Do not forget to add unit tests to your pull request when implementing a new feature.

+Here is how you can launch the existing unit tests and do some profiling :
 ```bash
 python3 -m unittest -b unitTests/tests.py
 python3 -m cProfile -s 'cumulative' main.py -max 23 -min 18 examples/AndroidManifest.xml